asrahman97/project2/wedding-app/README.md

 ## Stretch Goals

 Make a registry page.
-Was thinking about using a Shopping API to display images of registry-appropriate items
+Was thinking about using a Shopping API to render images of registry-appropriate items.
+Make a local storage of images for the photos/registry.